awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.concepts.md

 DAX also maintains a least recently used \(LRU\) list for the item cache\.
 The LRU list tracks when an item was first written to the cache, and when the item was last read from the cache\.
 If the item cache becomes full, DAX evicts older items \(even if they haven't expired yet\) to make room for new items\.
 The LRU algorithm is always enabled for the item cache and is not user\-configurable\.

-If you specify zero as the *item cache* TTL setting, items in the item cache will only be refreshed due to an LRU evection or a [ "write\-through"](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAX.concepts.html#DAX.concepts.request-processing-write) operation\.
+If you specify zero as the *item cache* TTL setting, items in the item cache will only be refreshed due to an LRU eviction or a [ "write\-through"](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAX.concepts.html#DAX.concepts.request-processing-write) operation\.

 For detailed information about the consistency of the item cache in DAX, see [DAX Item Cache Behavior](DAX.consistency.md#DAX.consistency.item-cache)\.